AidanJReid/Forex-Comix-gitpod/README.md

 ### Content

-* I have taken liberties with the specification of the comics, instead wanting to demonstrate a range of fields allowing easy filter for users.
+* I have taken liberties with the specification of the comics, choosing to demonstrate a range of fields allowing easy filter for users.
 * The content of the various user profile sections is my own.

 ### Media